 Above the reporting table select one of the following options from the View list:

-- Sales: Displays columns that report on transaction Floodlight tags, such as Trans.
+- Sales: Displays columns that report on Floodlight transaction activities, such as Trans.

-- Actions: Displays columns that report on action Floodlight tags, such as Actions.
+- Actions: Displays columns that report on Floodlight action activities, such as Actions.

 - Impact analysis: Shows the number of changes you've made to your campaigns, along with the current number of Floodlight actions, transactions, and revenue.

 You can customize these views and save your changes as a new view.

 You can create a custom Floodlight column to report on a specific Floodlight activity, Floodlight activity group, or any combination of activities and groups.
 If you're tracking multiple activities on your site, creating a custom Floodlight column makes it easy to pick and choose which Floodlight activities to analyze.

 For example, if you sell software on your site, you may want to see which keywords lead to free downloads vs. paid downloads to help optimize keyword landing pages.
 With custom Floodlight columns, you can add just the two activities to easily compare statistics.
 If you're just interested in any download, you can create a new column that combines the metric from both activities into one column.